vbfox/U2FExperiments/Readme.md

 Multiple libraries exists for the client-to-server communication parts but there is no good library to communicate with keys connected locally via USB.

-Port of the Google Reference code has initially be done using [Sharpen][Sharpen] + [Sharpen.Runtime][SharpenRuntime].
+Port of the [Google Reference code][RefCode] has initially be done using [Sharpen][Sharpen] + [Sharpen.Runtime][SharpenRuntime].

 Things to try